 The following operators can be used to combine terms (uppercase required)

-• NOT: The results contain the previous search term but not the following: cats NOT dogs.
+- NOT: The following search term must not be included: cats NOT dogs.

 Truncation / Wildcard